BelaPlatform/bela_newBlog/docs/_posts/2019-04-24-blanket-mika-satomi.markdown

 {% include vimeo.html vimeo="327921201" %}

 The code that is running in this example is a PD patch based on a patch created by Esteban De La Torre of [EJTech](http://ejtechnology.net/) and Andrea Guidi from the [Augmented Instruments Lab](http://instrumentslab.org/people/).
-It is simplified to just to trigger sound files when crossing a threshold and the sound files were also created by Esteban.
+It is simplified to just trigger sound files when crossing a threshold -- the sound files were also created by Esteban.

 ## Breadboard